 For the domestic flights, our guide/ driver will be waiting at the domestic terminal exit.

 Hotels used on this tour are tourist standard hotels of mostly 2-star and 3-star standard, with customary facilities for the foreigners e.g. clean room, air-conditioning, hot water, western-style toilet, and complimentary breakfast.
 Only Naz Garden Hotel in Bogra is 4-star and Long Beach Hotel in Cox’ Bazar is 5-star.

 State-run Parjatan Hotels have all the standard facilities, but the hotels are poorly maintained.
 These are the best hotels in those areas, so we are sticking with them until better hotels develop there.

 Cottages at Nisorgo Eco Resort in Srimangal are very basic without air-conditioning.
 They have fans in the rooms.
-They also have 2 rooms on the brick cottages with air-conditioning.
-Let us know in advance if you want to stay at one of these rooms.
+They also have 2 rooms in the brick cottages with air-conditioning.
+Let us know in advance if you want to stay in one of these rooms.
 We’ll book them for you if available.
-You can also book Grand Sultan Tea Resort at Srimangal on your own, which is 5-star rated accommodation and close from Nisorgo.
+You can also book Grand Sultan Tea Resort at Srimangal on your own, which is 5-star rated accommodation and close to Nisorgo.
 We will deduct the price of Nisorgo in that case.
 You need to confirm this with us during the booking.